pr3y/Bruce/README.md

 + [@IncursioHack](https://github.com/IncursioHack) for adding RF and RFID modules features.
 + [@Luidiblu](https://github.com/Luidiblu) for logo and UI design assistance.
 + [@eadmaster](https://github.com/eadmaster) for adding a lot of features.
++ [@rennancockles](https://github.com/rennancockles) for a lot of RFID code, refactoring and others features.
 + Everyone who contributed in some way to the project, thanks :heart:

 ## :construction: Disclaimer